-If you’re a Filipino living abroad, craving for suman with ripe mangoes but suman is not available, this Thai version of basically the same dish is something that you can prepare at home.
+If you’re a Filipino living abroad, craving for suman with ripe mangoes but suman is not available, this Thai version of basically the same dish — sticky rice and mangoes with sweet coconut sauce — is something that you can prepare at home.
 Canned coconut milk can be substituted for fresh.
 Glutinous rice is not hard to find although they may be called by other names depending on your location.
 And mangoes are popular the world over.

-Khao neaw mamuang is a popular snack in Thailand.
+Khao neaw mamuang, as the Thai call the dish, is a popular snack in Thailand.
 You’ll find the dressed up version in restaurants but equally delicious (minus the plating) street food versions can be had for just a fraction of the price.

 While there’s nothing like fresh coconut cream, the canned version is not an altogether bad substitute.
 For instructions on how to extract coconut cream and milk, click here.
 If using canned, get coconut cream instead of coconut milk, reserve what you need for the sauce and just dilute the remainder with water for cooking the rice.